shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 The "duct-tape and strings" approach to building software prioritizes functionality and rapid iteration.
 That comes at the cost of design perfection and technical debt.
 It raises eyebrows among proponents of careful planning.
 However, it's a valid approach to real-world pressures and can lead to successful results.

 ## The Pragmatism of Imperfection
 Imagine spending days and nights over months, working on the perfect software app.
 You architected every component and anticipated every future need.
 Meanwhile, the deadlines pass by and a competitor releases a technically inferior product.
 It happens to meet the general market needs.
-Your app's not even ready, and you're already catching up.
+Your app's not even released, and you're already playing catch-up.
 The pursuit of perfect software is admirable, but the reality is different.
 Software engineers are limited by urgent business needs, limited resources, and a rapidly changing market.
-The ideal of a perfectly written application is less of a guiding light and more an intractable problem.
+A perfectly written application is an intractable ideal these days, and much less of a North Star.

-I realized 'just ok' is a viable option a few years ago during a software pilot we did.
+I realized 'just ok' is a viable option a few years ago during a software pilot project I worked on.
 My squad created the pilot to show the potential of a new technology.
 It wasn't meant to be a permanent 'real' app.
-It quickly captured the attention of management and other stakeholders.
-Deliver urgently, came the feedback.
+It quickly captured the attention of management.
+Deliver urgently, came the instruction.
 The team chose to launch the system in its proof-of-concept form.
 We knew it wasn't perfect, but it had created immediate value.
 It was an unusual decision for our generally orthodox company.
 The project was successfully delivered.
-As business-critical functionality was satisfied, the team improved the underlying infrastructure.
+After immediately delivering the business-critical functionality, we eventually improved the underlying infrastructure.

 This "duct-tape and strings" approach -- which so many of us are right to be suspicious of -- isn't inherently bad.
 It's a tool within our toolbox, with its own set of advantages and disadvantages.
 We'll now examine the benefits and drawbacks of the "duct-tape and strings" philosophy, and see how we might leverage both approaches.

-It offers several advantages:
+To begin with, the approach offers several advantages:

-* **Focus on core functionality:** By clearly defining requirements, teams can prioritize basic features and avoid feature creep.
+* **Focus on core functionality:** By clearly defining basic requirements, teams can prioritize basic features and avoid feature creep.
 This ensures the system delivers its core value.
-* **Meeting business needs:** Building to spec aligns the system with specific business objectives.
+* **Meeting business needs:** Building to in-demand spec aligns the product with specific business objectives.
 It delivers tangible benefits from the outset.
 * **Validate ideas quickly:** Launching a "good enough" version allows for timely user feedback and market validation.
 This saves time and resources on features that might not work for the target audience.
 * **Lower initial investment:** This approach allows for focusing on important features first, reducing initial development costs.
 We avoid aiming for a full-on solution at the start.
 * **Respond to market needs:** Adapting and iterating quickly based on user feedback and market trends allows teams to stay ahead of the curve and remain competitive.